Darkone83/ModXo-RP2040-Tiny/README.md

 Both the Bom and iBOMS are located in the root folder. iBOMS are included for the full-size board and the new Smol revision, Large board has been moved to archive

-Archive: Will contain older functional gerbers and pick and place files as the board revs, along with older board images.
+Archive: Will contain older functional gerbers and pick and place files as the board revs, along with older board images and older iBOMS.

 Images: Contains branding images along with PCB images for the full-size and the Smol board, the schematic is also included here and is the same for both boards along with images of the various header pinouts and soldering locations